Fiona Crawley

 Fiona Maeve Crawley (born February 7, 2002) is an American tennis player.
 She played college tennis for the North Carolina Tar Heels, where she was ranked as high as No. 1 nationally and won the NCAA team championship in 2023 and reached quarterfinals in singles.
 She won the ITA National Fall Championships with Elizabeth Scotty in 2021 and the NCAA doubles title with Carson Tanguilig in 2023.

-Crawley has a career-high WTA rankings of No. 247 in singles and No. 328 in doubles, and has won five singles titles and three doubles titles on the ITF Women's World Tennis Tour.
+Crawley has a career-high WTA rankings of No. 182 in singles and No. 261 in doubles, and has won six singles titles and three doubles titles on the ITF Women's World Tennis Tour.

-Early life and junior years
+Early life and junior tour

 A native of San Antonio, Texas, Crawley took up tennis from age six to nine while living in Okinawa, Japan, where her father, Peter, was stationed as a member of the US Air Force.
-She comes from an athletic family: her father played soccer at Michigan State, and she used to train with her older siblings, Liam and Solène, who went on to play tennis at Trinity University and Colorado State respectively.
+She comes from an athletic family: her father played soccer at Michigan State, and she used to train with her older siblings, Liam and Solène, who went on to play tennis at Trinity University and Colorado State, respectively.

-Crawley was the No. 1–ranked tennis player in Texas in her age group from the age of ten.
+Crawley was the No. 1–ranked girls tennis player in Texas in her age group from the age of ten.
 She competed at national junior events while attending Alamo Heights High School in San Antonio.
 In 2017, she won the United States Tennis Association (USTA) Girls' 16s National Clay Court Championships and the USTA 18s National Winter Championships, and finished runner-up in the Orange Bowl's under-16 event.
 In 2018, after winning the Texas Slam's under-18 event and the USTA Billie Jean King Girls' 16s National Championships, she earned a wildcard into the US Open junior tournament, but lost in the first round.
 Crawley played at a handful of ITF World Tennis Tour events beginning in 2017.
 She was considered the No. 1 recruit of the class of 2020.